Phil Davis (fighter): Background

 Davis was born and raised in Harrisburg, Pennsylvania, with his two older brothers, Jeffery and John.
 He began wrestling when he was in the seventh grade and then attended Harrisburg High School.
 As a high school wrestler, he was a four-year team captain and letterman, with a 112–17 career record, and a three-time PIAA class AAA state placer.
 Davis also lettered in tennis and cross-country running.

-He then went on to wrestle for the Penn State Nittany Lions wrestling team, finishing in 5th place nationally in the 197 lb weight class as a junior in 2007 and then winning the (197 lbs) NCAA title in 2008.
+He then went on to wrestle for the Penn State Nittany Lions wrestling team, finishing in 5th place nationally in the 197 lb weight class as a junior in 2007 and then winning the 197 lb NCAA title in 2008.
 He finished with an overall wrestling record of 116–20 while at Penn State and was a four-time NCAA Division I All-American.
 After graduating from Penn State, he began training with the newly formed LionHeart MMA team in State College, Pennsylvania.